Sequel-Ace/Sequel-Ace/docs/ref/features.md

 ### Core Features

-In the articles below we take you through the important screens that make up Sequel Pro and allow you to manage your databases and tables.
+In the articles below we take you through the important screens that make up Sequel Ace and allow you to manage your databases and tables.

 #### Frequently Asked Questions